Britten Pears Young Artist Programme

 We look for outstanding emerging young artists (18+) who are looking for exciting opportunities to further refine their skills and gain valuable input from industry professionals.
 Generally, young artists come to our courses once they have either graduated formal training or are finishing their education.
 There is no formal upper age limit, being early career can look different for different artists and we embrace those that have taken a non-traditional route with starting their career.

-Art Mentor Foundation Lucerne, Ruth Common, Shirley Ellis, Felicity Guinness, Ken Moody, the Richard Cave Trust, Scarfe Charitable Trust, The Steel Charitable Trust, Swire Charitable Trust, and the BPYAP Associates
+Adrian Swire Charitable Trust, Art Mentor Foundation Lucerne, Kirstene Baillie, Ruth Common, Shirley Ellis, Felicity Guinness, Professor Sir Barry Ife, Ken Moody, Rainbow Dickinson Trust, the Richard Cave Trust, Scarfe Charitable Trust, The Steel Charitable Trust, and the BPYAP Associates.

 Singers: Anthony and Barbadee Meyer Song Bursary, Haskel Family Foundation, Tim and Lizzie-Boo Llewellyn.

 Collaborative Pianists: Medd Bursary.

 Instrumentalists: Chandos Memorial Trust, John Lawrence Field Memorial Fund.

 Ensembles: H Steven & PE Wood Charitable Trust, Idlewild Trust.

 Chamber Music in Residence: Barbara Whatmore Charitable Trust, the Nicholson family in memory of Patricia Nicholson, Radcliffe Trust.